erkyrath/glkote/README.txt

 Attribution-Noncommercial-Share Alike 3.0 Unported License.
 See <http://creativecommons.org/licenses/by-nc-sa/3.0>

-This package includes the Prototype JavaScript framework, version 1.6.1 (c) 2005-2009 Sam Stephenson
+This package includes the jQuery JavaScript framework, version 1.9.1 Copyright 2005, 2012 jQuery Foundation, Inc. and other contributors Released under the MIT license <http://jquery.org/license>
-Prototype is freely distributable under the terms of an MIT-style license.
-For details, see the Prototype web site: <http://www.prototypejs.org/>
+For details, see the jQuery web site: <http://jquery.com/>

 ####